xcanchal/alexandria/NOTES.md

 ## Conclusion

-Things I like about Ethereum:
+Things I like about Solidity:

 - Modifiers